malik-jg/xv6-containers/WORKPLAN.md

 Group achieves level 2, and 3

 Tommy - Extensive Testing of HFS scheduling
+Dane - Begin to work on extra credit, edge case testing
 Team: Practice presentations to ensure clarity and flow for project demonstration.

 Malik: Begin module integration with other team members.
 Continue extra credit work if there is time.